 simstudy updated to version 0.1.14: implementing Markov chains

 I’m developing study simulations that require me to generate a sequence of health status for a collection of individuals.
 In these simulations, individuals gradually grow sicker over time, though sometimes they recover slightly.
 To facilitate this, I am using a stochastic Markov process, where the probability of a health status at a particular time depends only on the previous health status (in the immediate past).
 While there are packages to do this sort of thing (see for example the markovchain package), I hadn’t yet stumbled upon them while I was tackling my problem.
+So, I wrote my own functions, which I’ve now incorporated into the latest version of simstudy that is now available on CRAN.
+As a way of announcing the new release, here is a brief overview of Markov chains and the new functions.
+(See here for a more complete list of changes.)

 [Read More]